 How we work

-The Steering committee meets four times a year, to plan the programme of day trips, multi-day excursions and other member activities, to determine the conditions for membership and the level of contributions for outings and membership, to decide how much of our surplus money should be given to the National Trust, and for which project; and for other issues, such as our presence on the world wide web, cooperation with other heritage organizations, the promotion of our association and of the British National Trust, …
+The steering committee meets four times a year, to plan the programme of day trips, multi-day excursions and other member activities, to determine the conditions for membership and the level of contributions for outings and membership, to decide how much of our surplus money will be donated to the National Trust and for which projects, to address other issues such as our presence on the web, collaboration with other heritage organizations, the promotion of our association and of the British National Trust, …

-Any member of the Association may volunteer for membership of the Steering committee.
+Any member of the Association can volunteer for membership of the Steering Committee.